Emily Warren Roebling: Tributes

 Today the Brooklyn Bridge is marked with a plaque dedicated to the memory of Emily Warren Roebling, her husband Washington Roebling, and her father-in-law John A. Roebling.

 In 2018 The New York Times published a belated obituary for Roebling, part of a series of obituaries for women and minorities whose achievements had been overlooked at their deaths.

 Roebling's role in the successful completion of the Brooklyn Bridge, and her status as a woman in the United States during the late-nineteenth century, is highlighted in season two of the HBO period drama The Gilded Age.
 Roebling's character, portrayed by Liz Wisan, is recognized for her efforts at the bridge's opening festivities.

 In May 2024, Rensselaer Polytechnic Institute, her husband and son's Alma Mater, honored Roebling with a posthumous honorary doctorate as part of its bicentenial commencement.
 The degree was accepted in character by Wisan, with a speech generated by feeding quotes from Roebling into GPT-4.

+Roebling's efforts to get the Brooklyn Bridge built, the relationship between her and her husband, and other aspects of the entire endeavor are depicted in the musical Brooklyn's Bridge.
+The touring production was performed at The Space at Irondale in Brooklyn, New York in August of 2026.